AdnaneKhan/cookiecutter-wickr-bot/README.md

 3 directories, 10 files
 ```

- ow you're ready to start developing a WickrIO bot!
+Now you're ready to start developing a WickrIO bot!
 Following the example above, the entrypoint for your bot is in `./wickrio-milk-bot/index.js`, and most of the bot logic can be found in `./wickrio-milk-bot/lib/bot.js`.

 # License